Wildcat (2023 film): Production

 Wildcat was written by Ethan Hawke and Shelby Gaines and directed by Hawke.
 The film was produced and fully financed by Renovo Media Group's Cory Pyke.
-Joe Goodman of Good Country Pictures, Hawke and wife Ryan Hawke of Under the Influence Productions also produced.
+Joe Goodman of Good Country Pictures, Hawke and son Ryan Hawke of Under the Influence Productions also produced.
 Maya Hawke executive produced and has a main role in the film.
 In January 2023, it was reported that Laura Linney, Philip Ettinger, Rafael Casal, Steve Zahn, Cooper Hoffman, Willa Fitzgerald, Alessandro Nivola, and Vincent D'Onofrio joined the cast.

 Principal photography took place in Louisville, Kentucky from January 10 to February 11, 2023.
 Filming also took place in Shelbyville and Frankfort of central Kentucky.

 Release

 Wildcats world premiere was held at the 50th Telluride Film Festival on September 1, 2023.
 It was also shown at the 2023 Toronto International Film Festival on September 11, 2023.

 In January 2024, Oscilloscope Laboratories acquired North American rights to the film.
 It was released in limited theaters in New York and Los Angeles on May 3, 2024.